 Watch a Live Broadway Show at the Appell Center for the Performing Arts

-Located on George Street, Appell Center for the Performing Arts is a non-profit theatre.
-With tickets as low as 2 dollars, it puts on massive performances, which include Broadway shows.
+Located on George Street, the Appell Center for the Performing Arts is a non-profit theater.

 Explore the Trails at John C. Rudy County Park